MuseMyuzu/SpeedScrollPrivacyPolicy/README.md

 This application does not provide personally identifiable information to third parties.

 ### Share
-If you push the "Share" Button, only the text is copied to the clipboard.
+If you push the "Share" Button, the text is copied to the clipboard.
 Information such as the user's Twitter account is not sent.

 ### Analytics